daliwang/Docker4SPEL/README.md

    - SPEL repository & software necessary dependencies
    - SPEL Origination/Documentation: [SPEL_OpenACC](https://github.com/peterdschwartz/SPEL_OpenACC)

-### How To Run SPEL:
+### How To Run SPEL
-*Also in the WIKI*
+*(Also available in the Wiki)*

 1. Assuming Docker CLI is installed and running, pull the image:
    ```
    sudo docker pull fje1223/spel_docker_nvhpc:latest
    ```

-2. Run the image with the -i flag to execute commands from within the running container:
+2. Run the image with the -i flag to execute commands from

+ within the running container:
    ```
    sudo nvidia-docker run -t -i fje1223/spel_docker_nvhpc
    ```